Articles in this section

 How Jobpac access works

-- Menu structure – which modules and options they can see.
+Menu structure Which modules and options the user can see.

-- Security level – which specific menu items within those modules they can access.
+Security level Which specific menu items within those modules the user can access.

 Menu structures and role-based access

-A menu structure is a predefined set of modules and functions that you assign to a USERID.
+A menu structure is a predefined set of modules and functions assigned to a USERID.
 Each menu structure has a code (for example, J9) and contains options such as project modules, finance modules and payroll.

 Designing menus by role